Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator

-\textit{{Summary--}} We have proposed a quasi 2D setup of an electro-nanomechanical quantum simulator using two suspended nanotubes hosting quantum dots.
-We have theoretically derived the phase diagram of the system as a function of the relevant coupling parameters and demonstrate the presence of novel maximally entangled (electronic) Bell states arising from the interplay between geometry (quasi 2D), mobility of electrons (tunnelling), Coulomb repulsion, and strong electron-phonon interactions.
+\textit{{Summary --}} We have proposed a quasi 2D setup of an electro-nanomechanical quantum simulator using two suspended nanotubes hosting quantum dots.
+We have theoretically derived the phase diagram of the system as a function of the relevant coupling parameters and demonstrated the presence of novel maximally entangled (electronic) Bell states arising from the interplay between geometry (quasi 2D), mobility of electrons (tunneling), Coulomb repulsion, and strong electron-phonon interactions.
 Our theoretical findings are based on a meaningful truncation of the phononic Hilbert space, which allows us to analyse in detail entanglement and correlations between electronic, phononic and electron-phonon degrees of freedom.
-This analysis focuses on the core physics and omits device–level nonidealities—including alignment tolerances between CNTs and the possibility of nonidentical dot sizes.
+This analysis focuses on the core physics and omits device-level nonidealities—including alignment tolerances between CNTs and the possibility of nonidentical dot sizes.
 Systematic exploration of these factors is left for future work.
-We stress that the proposed two-CNT quantum simulator is within reach of near-future experimental capabilities.
-Single suspended CNT quantum dots have been successfully demonstrated with the required electromechanical coupling strengths $g_0/(2\pi\hbar)$ up to 800~MHz and mechanical frequencies in the 10s-of-MHz range.
-Having at our disposal controlled beyond one-dimensional strongly correlated electron-phonon systems is fundamental for the understanding of electrical and mechanical properties of quantum materials. \\
+However, we expect the phase diagram presented here to remain robust against moderate misalignment of the quantum dots.
+An interesting open question is what novel phenomena may emerge when additional QDs are added to each tube.
+In the limits of weak and strong electron–phonon coupling, the ground state of the system is known to correspond to a Mott-insulating state and an all-paired state, respectively.
+Between these two limits, additional phases are expected to arise, characterized by different numbers of double occupations and distinct correlation patterns.
+Future work should also examine whether the newly identified phase remains robust when the system is coupled to its environment.
+Another intriguing direction is to determine whether the proposed architecture could provide a viable platform for realizing phononic quantum correlations, although addressing this question would require going beyond the single-mode approximation.
+At present, both directions remain challenging because of numerical intractability.
+Single suspended CNT quantum dots have been successfully demonstrated with the required electromechanical coupling strengths $g_0/(2\pi\hbar)$ up to 800~MHz and mechanical frequencies in the tens-of-MHz range.
+Having controlled, beyond-one-dimensional strongly correlated electron–phonon systems at our disposal is fundamental for the understanding of electrical and mechanical properties of quantum materials. \\